Harnessing AI-powered virtual cells to fight diseases of aging

 Lucas Camillo

-Head of ML, U. Cambridge, Inventor of the most accurate aging clock2
+Head of ML, MPhil University of Cambridge, Inventor of the most accurate aging clock2

 2. Camillo & Singh, NPJ Aging 2022